RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-30-wanted-community-manager.markdown

 comments: true
 categories:
 ---
 WisdomGroup is hiring a Community Manager (CM) to help run our user groups and conferences.
 This is a part time independent contractor position, mostly remote, with some on-site work during meetings and conferences.
-The position could become full time depending on results produced.
+The position could become full time depending on results produced and community growth.

-(The position will initially last for six months, with opportunities for extension depending on results produced.)???????
 <!--more-->
 ###Smart People, Growing Together
 Our community philosophy can be summed up as follows: _When smart people challenge each other to grow, great things happen_.
 Community growth is  described in the article [How to Grow a User Group](/blog/2014/05/30/how-to-grow-a-user-group/).
 The right CM will lead these growing groups to the next level of excellence.